rsdoiel/antenna/archives/2025/planet_2025.32.md

 ---

-## Israeli strike kills Al Jazeera journalists in Gaza
+## EU and UN condemn Israel's killing of journalists in Gaza

 date: 2025-08-10, from: RTÉ News

-A prominent Al Jazeera journalist, who had previously been threatened by Israel, has been killed along with four colleagues in an Israeli airstrike, in an attack condemned by journalists and rights groups.
+The European Union has condemned the killing of five Al Jazeera journalists in an Israeli strike in Gaza, the bloc's foreign policy chief Kaja Kallas has said.

 <br>